 It’s important to place the button right under the fields to be filled in.
 Otherwise, the user may miss it and leave the site at the important stage of the sales funnel.

-1. Brevity and clearness
+1. Brevity and Clearness

-Compare these two calls to action:
+Compare these two CTA:

 - Get a free checklist on how to create email newsletters.